Prospective Student FAQs

 What are your average SAT/ACT scores and how much do they weigh in the admission process?

-The middle 50% of last year’s admitted class scored between 1360-1500 on the SAT critical reading and math sections (2050-2250 overall).
-The ACT middle 50% range was between 30-33.
+The middle 50% of last year’s admitted class scored between 1380-1520 on the SAT Evidence-Based Reading and Writing (EBRW) and Math Sections.
+The ACT middle 50% range was between 31-34.
 These scores are important, but are secondary to the applicant’s high school transcript.
-Remember, we look at your application as a whole, and not just at one particular element.
+Remember, we look at your application as a whole, and not just one particular element.

 Does Vassar "superscore" standardized testing?